rockettheme/docs/Docs/wordpress/themes/graffito/demo_post.md

 <div class="gantry-width-60 gantry-width-block visible-large">
   <div class="gantry-width-spacer largepaddingleft">
-    <p><strong>Graffito</strong>, the May 2013 template release, is a corporate-esque design, perfect for many sites with its contrast of visual character with subtlety.</p>
+    <p><strong>Graffito</strong>, the May 2013 theme release, is a corporate-esque design, perfect for many sites with its contrast of visual character with subtlety.</p>

     <p>Built with the <strong>Gantry4</strong> Framework, it features a responsive layout and LESS CSS support  for dynamic behaviours within stylesheets.</p>